riccardobevilacqua/technical-assignment-tips/README.md

    Understanding those constraints and adhere to them is important as much as writing good quality code.

+   If some details are blurry, get in contact with the company or the recruiter to clarify them.

 1. **It needs to work out of the box**

    Anybody should be able to execute `npm install` followed by `npm start` to see your project in action.